 The Company operates its business as a single segment and as one reporting unit, which is how the chief operating decision maker, the Company's Chief Executive Officer, reviews financial performance and allocates resources.
-The majority of the Company's operations are based in the United States.

 Financial statements in U.S. dollars